Einsi3dler/alx-system_engineering-devops/README.md

-This repository is used for making different scripts
+This project is making lose my shit